 |I was a producer and project manager by training.
 Producers must communicate constantly, keep track of many moving parts, and do whatever it takes to move a project forward to its deadline.
 I had no idea that all these years I was secretly being trained for the role of special needs parent, but when it happened to me, those skills made it easier to deal with my new “job.”

-I was lucky to find excellent support at every stage of the process, from Early Intervention to the preschool years to elementary school.
+I was lucky to find excellent support at every stage of the process, from Early Intervention to the preschool years to elementary school and beyond.
 New York has a very rich and knowledgeable special needs community, one of the saving graces of raising a child with challenges here.
 Yet I was surprised and saddened to learn that many fellow parents did not get the same support I received.
-They were left alone to navigate the system on their own, to figure out how to present their case at crucial meetings, to determine which preschools and elementary schools to tour, to cope with bureaucracy.
+They were left alone to navigate the system on their own, to figure out how to present their case at crucial meetings, to determine which school programs to tour, to cope with bureaucracy.

 Over the years, I have found myself sharing this knowledge at every turn, and when enough people told me that I should put my experience to use helping others, I listened.

 Since starting my consultancy practice, I have derived immense satisfaction from aiding other parents:

 - I help them settle into their roles as special needs parents, coping with a sudden staff of therapists they never expected to have to supervise.
 I listen and offer suggestions in managing their many new demands.